Upcoming Events at the Balch

 Saturday you’ll roam the area by tour bus, reviewing the journey on the Barlow with fellow adventurers.
 Box lunch is provided for a picnic lunch along the trail.

 Sunday after leisurely breakfast and check out, you’ll travel by caravan to The Dalles.
-You’ll deepen your understanding of the Oregon Trail and Barlow Road, exploring the history and lore at the Columbia Gorge Discovery Museum.
+You’ll deepen your understanding of the Oregon Trail and Barlow Road, exploring the history and lore at the Columbia Gorge Discovery Museum and Wasco County Historical Society Museum.

 Lunch is on your own as you travel back home at your leisure.